qmk/qmk_firmware/docs/macros.md

 ## Sending strings

 Sometimes you just want a key to type out words or phrases.
 For the most common situations we've provided `SEND_STRING()`, which will type out your string for you instead of having to build a `MACRO()`.
-Right now it assumes a US keymap with a QWERTY layout, so if you are using something else it may not behave as you expect.

 For example: